 We have given an axiomatization of an enriched categorical semantics for Proto-Quipper with dynamic lifting.
 We defined a type system with a modality to keep track of functions that use dynamic lifting.
-The main benefit of our type system is that it statically prevents a class of run-time errors caused by applying the boxing operation to a function that uses dynamic lifting.
+The main benefit of our type system is that it statically ensures that the boxing operation can only be applied to a function that does not use dynamic lifting.
 We also gave an operational semantics for dynamic lifting.
 The operational semantics models both circuit generation and circuit execution.
 We also defined an abstract categorical semantics for this language and proved that the type system and the operational semantics are sound with respect to it.
 Lastly, we gave some examples of quantum algorithms that rely on dynamic lifting.